 Marc Jacobs offered pins and badges for his Fall/Winter 2016 collection that can be bought separately along with fashion staples like tees and denim jackets.
-The user can then stitch or affix the pins & badges to clothes or to write messages and names.
+The user can then stitch or affix the pins & badges to clothes from Cow Boy Hardware or to write messages and names.

 Getting creative or just another marketing ploy?

 As these new designer toys surface, are we lead to believe that this is an outlet for our own creativity?
 Or are these pins and badges another set of status symbols and marketing ploy?